 Many people decide to teach English in South Korea, which is one of the best travel jobs that we can think of (aside from travel blogging of course).
 But for those of you who aren’t interested in working abroad, South Korea has a lot to offer travellers (but keep in mind, travel to this country at the midrange level can cost more than Japan).

 South Korea is a country of contrasts, it’ll have you partying one night in the buzzing cities, and cycling through quiet villages the next.
 Spend the day hiking in South Korea, followed by a dip in one of the hot springs.
 Oh, and also devour kimchi, lots of kimchi.
+There are numerous places to visit in Seoul to keep you busy for days.

 ☞ South Korea entry requirements: Canadians are the only country allowed to stay in South Korea visa free for 180 days.
 Australian, UK and American citizens are grated 90 days.